Frequently Asked Questions

 Starting a Growfund

-To create a Growfund, simply click here or the “Start a Fund” button located in the top right-hand corner of the webpage.
+To create a Growfund, there are no minimum balance requirements and you can open the fund and contribute to it at any time.
+Simply click here or the “Start a Fund” button located in the top right-hand corner of the webpage.
 You will be asked to complete a short form.

 You will receive a confirmation email, which will prompt you to login.